marigold-dev/abstraction-training/README.md

 #### Opening

-Opening a module brings all identifier defined inside the module in the scope of the currrent structure:
+Opening a module brings all identifier defined inside the module in the scope of the current structure:
 ```ocaml
 open Number.ComplexG